JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 - What happens in each scene
 - What dialogue means emotionally
 - How shots are composed and why
-- Cultural context and symbolism
 - Sound and music design

-**Example: Other Media Types**
-- **Books**: Novel structure, character arcs, themes, and cultural context
-- **Music**: Harmonic progressions, emotional arcs, cultural influences, and instrumentation intent
-- **Games**: World rules, narrative structure, character relationships, and gameplay mechanics
-- **3D Spaces**: Spatial relationships, functional purposes, cultural design patterns, and atmospheric qualities

 **The Distribution Change**: This means you can move entire content libraries as tiny JSON files, distribute them anywhere instantly, and recreate full-quality content on demand.
-Think of sending an entire Netflix catalog, music library, or game collection as a small download.

 **Critical Requirement**: This potential depends entirely on achieving AI model accuracies that can extract and recreate semantic meaning with near-perfect quality.
-Current AI models are not yet capable of this level of semantic understanding and recreation quality.

-**Progressive Implementation**: Semantic compression encompasses three evolutionary phases:
-- **Phase 1 (achievable today)**: Human-readable JSON with existing AI models
-- **Phase 2 (requires breakthroughs)**: Vector-enhanced mathematical semantics
-- **Phase 3 (long-term vision)**: Native semantic AI architecture
+**Theoretical Implementation**: We approach this from a theoretical standpoint:
+- **Text**: Effectively solvable today.
+- **Audio (Spoken)**: Solvable as an abstraction of text.
+- **Video**: Theoretically viable, "almost there" with current tech trajectory.

-**→ See [Progressive Implementation Pathways](../07-technical-architecture/progressive-implementation-pathways.md) for complete framework**
+**→ See [Technical Architecture](../07-technical-architecture/technical-system-overview.md) for complete framework**

-This theoretical foundation explores the complete vision while practical implementation starts with Phase 1.
+This theoretical foundation explores the complete vision.

-> **⚠️ Core Assumption**: This analysis assumes partial semantic universality - that some meaning elements transcend cultural boundaries.
-This assumption may be wrong.
-See [Semantic Universality Critique](../02-interdisciplinary-integration/semantic-universality-critique.md) for critical examination.

 ## The Fundamental Insight: Adaptation Economics